Sylhetis

-The Sylheti (/sɪˈlɛti/) or Sylhetis are an Indo-Aryan ethnocultural group that are associated with the Sylhet region in South Asia, specifically in northeast of Bengal, which is mostly located in the Sylhet Division of Bangladesh while a small part is in the Barak Valley of Assam, India.
-There are also sizeable Sylheti populations in the rest of Bangladesh, the United Kingdom and in parts of Northeast India.
+The Sylheti (/sɪˈlɛti/) or Sylhetis are an Indo-Aryan ethnocultural group, that are associated with the Sylhet region (Sylhet Division of Bangladesh and the Karimganj district of south Assam, India).
+There are strong diasporic communities in Barak Valley of Assam, India, North Tripura, Shillong, Meghalaya, and Hojai, Central Assam.
+Outside South Asia, there are significant numbers in the United Kingdom, the United States, and Canada.

-Sylheti identity is associated mainly with regional culture and language, while accompanied with an ethnic Bengali identity and a national identity.